pmatula/UserRegistryJumper/README.md

 The "." bookmark is a special one which points directly to the root of the selected user.
 It is possible to add notes to the bookmarks.
 The important syntax is write your note into ( ).

+## Troubleshooting

+I tried to write useful error messages.
+I used the `Debug.WriteLine` which implements OutputDebugString.
+[Debug View](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) is a very good tool to read these messages.

 ## Issues / Question / Suggestions for improvement